Contribution¶

 Note

-If you want to run the demo locally with the LDAP backend, you need to have
+If you want to run the development server locally with the LDAP backend, you need to have

 OpenLDAP installed on your system.